 None of these sources is very satisfactory as a way to really improve patient care.
 Instead, it would be much better to build decisions on the research that has been done about care.
 In the past, this task was quite daunting due to the vast amount of information and a lack of a framework for assessing the information.
 But the principles of evidence based practice provide an organized and systematic way to ask and answer these kinds of questions.

 The very first step of evidence based practice is to convert clinical questions like the ones about Mr. Ketterman into questions whose answers can be sought in the literature.
 The first step in that process is to recognize that different kinds of questions will be answered in different ways.
 The first two questions, those about Mr. Ketterman's diagnosis, are what have been called background questions.

 Background questions focus on learning more about the typical course or natural history of a pathology or trauma.
 Background questions also focus on the typical management of a patient problem and the typical responses to this management.
-Clinicians tend to ask background questions when they ...
+Clinicians tend to ask background ...